moocf/device-properties.cuda/README.md

-The properties of a compute device, which can used for knowing how much memory and what capabilities the device has.
+The properties of a compute device can used for knowing how much memory and what capabilities the device has.

 ```c